pcatach/pcatach.github.io/_posts/starting-strength.md

 Back should be flat, but it might be necessary to slightly exaggerate  the lumbar hyperextension just to achieve the neutral position on the lift
 A round lower back is bad
 On the lift, first extend knees, then raise chest.
 Down phase is the opposite

-Press:
-Begins with bar at sternum height
-Forearms should be vertical as seen from front or back Rest bar on meaty part of shoulder
-Comfortable stance
-Hold breath for whole movement
-Lock bar up aligned with back of head/spine
-On way up, slightly move your torso forward under the bar Elbows should be In front of the bar